The Latest on Rolling Shutter Solutions and Fixes

 Final Cut Pro X

-If you're one of the people who thinks Final Cut X is cool, then good for you.
-It has a nice build in Rolling Shutter plugin.
-It works decent, but not as good as After Effects.
+If you think Final Cut X is excellent, then that’s good for you.
+It has a nice built-in Rolling Shutter plugin.
+It works decently, but not as well as After Effects.

-Here is a clip from Casey Baker who does a pretty good job going over what rolling shutter is and how to fix it with Final Cut Pro X.
+Here is a clip from Casey Baker, who does a pretty good job explaining rolling shutters and how to fix them with Final Cut Pro X.

 iMovie